 It’s fair to say that Rodman is spot on when it comes to the evolution of the NBA.
 When Rodman appeared on the scene in his rookie season of 1986, teams were averaging just 30% from the three-point range.
 In the 2020-21 season, teams were scoring 36.7% of all their three-point attempts.
-In Rodman’s final season with the Bulls in the 1997-98 season, the Bulls average 11.7 three-pointer attempts per game.
+In Rodman’s final season with the Bulls in the 1997-98 season, the Bulls averaged 11.7 three-pointer attempts per game.
 Last season, Steph Curry averaged 12.7 three-pointer attempts alone per game.
 Rodman was also quick to admit that although he finds the NBA “difficult to watch” in its current guise, “a lot of kids love it”.

 It’s hard to believe that Rodman is now 60 years old.
 He admitted “a lot of people thought [he] would be dead” before celebrating his 60th birthday, with the Trenton-born enigma proving something of an eccentric character in the world of sport.
 Whether it was his penchant for multi-colored hair, women’s make-up, or his weird friendship with North Korean leader Kim Jong-Un, Rodman has long been an intriguing personality that’s lived a hard and fast lifestyle.